blues/12factor/content/factors/firmware/index.md

 titleIcon: "fa-solid fa-file-arrow-down"
 ---

+### Treat firmware as a cloud-managed aspect of your app

 In the context of a connected product, *firmware* is the collection of assets that make up the runtime of a device.
 This often includes:

 - A core binary that represents the application running on the device, its dependent libraries, RTOSes, and the like.